 4 credits-An introduction to the principles of human anatomy and physiology beginning with the cellular/biochemical level of organization and progressing through a comprehensive study of organ systems emphasizing homeostasis.
 This is a one-term transfer level class designed for students entering allied health fields or biological sciences.
-(To be applicable to any health career program, successful completion with a grade of "C" or better is required.)
 Each student must enroll for one laboratory section.